cloudpetticoats/deep-reinforcement-learning/README.md

 If you have any questions about the code, feel free to submit an issue or contact me via _my email_ (available on [my homepage](https://github.com/cloudpetticoats)).

-⚠️ <font color=#FF0000 >Important Note:</font>

-All algorithms in this repository, except for 8.MADDPG, have been thoroughly tested and can be used with confidence. 😍

-However, if you plan to use 8.MADDPG, please proceed with caution. 😐

 ### To do List
 - ✅ [DQN](https://github.com/cloudpetticoats/deep-reinforcement-learning/tree/main/1.%20DQN) – Implementation & Testing
 - ✅ [Double-DQN](https://github.com/cloudpetticoats/deep-reinforcement-learning/tree/main/2.%20Double-DQN) – Implementation & Testing